upper waypoint

 Most milk sold in the U.S. is pasteurized, which means that during production, this milk was briefly heated to a certain temperature in order to kill harmful germs that may be present.
 In April, the FDA reported that 1 in 5 pasteurized milk products nationwide tested positive for the H5N1 virus — but since the pasteurization process kills the virus, any H5N1 found was already dead.

-While there haven’t yet been any cases of people getting sick with H5N1 after drinking raw milk, pasteurizing milk still remains a best practice in the industry to ensure the safety of dairy products and kill not just the H5N1 virus but many other viruses and bacteria that can spread through cow milk and make humans sick.
+California has issued numerous recalls of raw milk due to bird flu contamination in recent weeks.
+And while there aren’t any confirmed cases of humans getting sick with H5N1 after drinking raw milk, pasteurizing milk still remains a best practice in the industry to ensure the safety of dairy products and kill not just the H5N1 virus but many other viruses and bacteria that can spread through cow milk and make humans sick.

 In California, it is legal to sell raw milk, and data shows that demand for this product has continued to grow, even after the CDC’s recommendations.
 “Everybody in California loves farm-to-table and natural foods,” Chin-Hong said, but he adds that if folks are thinking of consuming raw milk, they should also assess the real risks that come with doing so — especially now, as the U.S. watches for any spread of H5N1.